w3c/wai-about-wai/_about/groups/eowg/participate.md

 ## Getting a W3C Account

 Anyone can get a public W3C account.
-To get an account with W3C Member access, we will need verification of your affiliation.
+To get an account with W3C Member access, we will need to verify your affiliation.

 To get a W3C account, complete the [Account Request Form]( https://www.w3.org/accounts/request).
 After you submit it:
-- **If your e-mail address is tied to a W3C Member**, you will receive e-mail to confirm your W3C Account.
+- **If your e-mail address is tied to a W3C Member**, you will receive e-mail to confirm your W3C account. <br>After you use the link in the e-mail to complete the request, your W3C account will be set up with member access.
-- **If your e-mail address is _not_ tied to a W3C Member**, the next form asks about your employment affiliation.
-After you submit it:
+- **If your e-mail address is _not_ tied to a W3C Member**, the next form asks about your employment affiliation. <br>After you submit it, you will receive e-mail to confirm your W3C account. <br>After you use the link in the e-mail to complete the request:
-   - If you are _not_ affiliated with a W3C Member, you will receive e-mail to confirm your public W3C Account.
+   - If you are _not_ affiliated with a W3C Member, your public W3C account will be set up.
    - If you are affiliated with a W3C Member, it may take some time to get confirmation of your member account access from your organization's W3C Representative.

 ## Subscribing to the mailing list {#mail}